Allan-gitrepos/My_resume/README.md

-# Plant Breeder, Data analyst
+# Plant Breeder & Data analyst

 #### Summary:
 Ph.D. in Plant Breeding and Genetics with 6 years of research experience in genetics, genomics, and data analysis of crop plants.
 Skilled in experimental design, statistical analysis, and development of R packages for plant breeding applications.
 Interested in a research or industry role involving genetics, plant breeding, bioinformatics, and Artificial Intelligence for plant breeding.